 Are you planning your first trip to Hawaii and want to know the tipping etiquette in Hawaii?
 Keep scrolling to get answers to all your questions about tipping in Hawaii!

-This tipping in Hawaii guide contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This tipping in Hawaii guide was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Worried about tipping in Hawaii?
 You’re not alone!